Telemetry & Privacy

 TL;DR

-caro config set telemetry.enabled true Why We Collect Telemetry
+caro config set telemetry.enabled false Why We Collect Telemetry

 We're building Caro to be the best AI shell assistant.
-During beta, anonymous usage data helps us:
+Anonymous usage data helps us:

 - ๐ Understand real-world usage